mathspp/mathspp/pages/02.blog/module-enum-overview/item.md

 ### Verifying constraints

 In Python 3.11, the decorator `verify` was added to the module `enum`.
-Like `verify`, it's a decorator for enumeration classes and it can be used to enforce a number of restrictions on the enumeration that is decorated.
+Like `unique`, it's a decorator for enumeration classes and it can be used to enforce a number of restrictions on the enumeration that is decorated.

 The decorator `verify` works with the following options: